pajod/gunicorn/README.rst

 Gunicorn understands `systemD socket activation <https://docs.gunicorn.org/en/stable/deploy.html#systemd>`_ and ``NOTIFY_SOCKET`` and is designed work with minimal privileges or in a sandbox.

-Gunicorn should work on any POSIX system running CPython or PyPy, however is only tested on some:
+.. list-table:: Gunicorn should work on any POSIX system running CPython or PyPy, however is only tested (✅) on some:

-.. list-table:: Platforms
    :widths: 25 25 50
    :header-rows: 1